Metacarpal bones

-In human anatomy, the metacarpal bones or metacarpus, also known as the "palm bones", are the appendicular bones that form the intermediate part of the hand between the phalanges (fingers) and the carpal bones (wrist bones), which articulate with the forearm.
+In human anatomy, the metacarpal bones, or "palm bones", collectively the metacarpus, are the appendicular bones that form the intermediate part of the hand between the phalanges (fingers) and the carpal bones (wrist bones), which articulate with the forearm.
 The metacarpal bones are homologous to the metatarsal bones in the foot.

 Structure

 Left hand shown with thumb on left.

 The metacarpals form a transverse arch to which the rigid row of distal carpal bones are fixed.
 The peripheral metacarpals (those of the thumb and little finger) form the sides of the cup of the palmar gutter and as they are brought together they deepen this concavity.
 The index metacarpal is the most firmly fixed, while the thumb metacarpal articulates with the trapezium and acts independently from the others.
 The middle metacarpals are tightly united to the carpus by intrinsic interlocking bone elements at their bases.
 The ring metacarpal is somewhat more mobile while the fifth metacarpal is semi-independent.

 Each metacarpal bone consists of a body or shaft, and two extremities; the head at the distal or digital end (near the fingers), and the base at the proximal or carpal end (close to the wrist).